vuejs/eslint-plugin-vue/docs/rules/no-duplicate-attributes.md

+---
+pageClass: rule-details
+---
+# vue/no-duplicate-attributes
-# disallow duplication of attributes (vue/no-duplicate-attributes)
+> disallow duplication of attributes

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.